luci-project/eval-atc23/zlib/README.md

 With the help of the [metasnap.debian.net](https://metasnap.debian.net/) we are able to determine the date a certain version was published, and using this information in conjunction with the [snapshot.debian.org](https://snapshot.debian.org/) service, we are able to download old revisions of an official package.

 > **Please note:** The snapshot service has a [not so well-documented rate limit](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=977653) for its service.
-We therefore strongly recommend to download the packages only once.
+We therefore strongly recommend downloading the packages only once.
 If you encounter a rate limit, please try again after a certain time.

 #### Buster (10)

-Debian Buster has following builds for [`zlib1g`](https://packages.debian.org/buster/zlib1g):
+Debian Buster has the following builds for [`zlib1g`](https://packages.debian.org/buster/zlib1g):
    1. Build `1:1.2.8.dfsg-5`
    2. Build `1:1.2.11.dfsg-1`
    3. Build `1:1.2.11.dfsg-1+deb10u1`